Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Function Templates

 \subsection{Template Specialization}

-Legal cloud functions are only scripts or compiled programs, so many systems~\cite{perron2020starling} embedded the physical plan to the function code during the code generation phase.
-They generate code for the individual tasks, compiles it and packages it with necessary dependencies.
+Legal cloud functions are limited to scripts or compiled programs, leading many systems~\cite{perron2020starling} to embed the physical plan into the function code during the code generation phase.
+These systems generate code for individual tasks, compile it, and package it with necessary dependencies.
 To execute a job, a scheduler launches tasks as serverless functions and monitors their progress.
-However, compiling cloud functions and dependencies at query runtime might cause delays of seconds or even minutes, slowing query response time.
-For example, Flock is a Rust-based cloud-native query engine; if we build an \texttt{x86\_64-unknown-linux-gnu} release version with the features SIMD and mimalloc/snmalloc~\cite{mimalloc, snmalloc} on an AWS EC2 instance -- c5a.4xlarge, the build time was roughly 4 minutes even with incremental compilation.
-What's worse, it takes 8m 33s to build from scratch.
-This is because \flock requires a lengthy dependency tree to be built~\cite{flock_deps}.
-Another approach is that Locus~\cite{pu2019shuffling} is built on Pywren~\cite{jonas2017occupy, pywren}, a pure Python implementation that omits the code-generation and compilation steps and directly takes task code and execution plan as input with sacrificing performance and cost (longer charged duration).
+However, compiling cloud functions and dependencies at query runtime can cause delays of seconds or even minutes, slowing query response time.
+For example, Flock is a Rust-based cloud-native query engine.
+Building an \texttt{x86\_64-unknown-linux-gnu} release version with SIMD and mimalloc/snmalloc features~\cite{mimalloc, snmalloc} on an AWS EC2 instance (c5a.4xlarge) takes roughly 4 minutes, even with incremental compilation.
+Building from scratch is even more time-consuming, taking 8m 33s due to Flock's lengthy dependency tree.
+In contrast, Locus~\cite{pu2019shuffling}, built on Pywren~\cite{jonas2017occupy, pywren}, is a pure Python implementation that omits the code-generation and compilation steps, directly taking task code and execution plan as input.
+While this approach saves time on compilation, it sacrifices performance and cost-efficiency due to longer charged durations.

-We propose function template specialization as a way to completely \emph{eliminate} the compilation stage from the query execution pipeline.
-Template specialization in programming languages allows alternative implementations to be presented based on specific properties of the parameterized type that is being instantiated, enabling for certain types of optimization and reducing code bloat.
-Similarly, as shown in Figure~\ref{template_spec}, Flock's service provider creates, builds, and archives a \textbf{generic} cloud function as a \texttt{bootstrap.zip} file, which is primarily made up of four components: cloud context initialization, data collection and preparation, query execution and next function invocation (more details will be explored in Section~\ref{subsec:generic-func}).
-The service provider then uploads the \texttt{bootstrap.zip} to the cloud object storage, such as Amazon S3~\cite{awss3}, and makes new public release available for \flock users.
+We propose function template specialization as a way to completely eliminate the compilation stage from the query execution pipeline.
+Template specialization in programming languages allows alternative implementations to be presented based on specific properties of the parameterized type that is being instantiated, enabling certain types of optimization and reducing code bloat.
+Similarly, as shown in Figure~\ref{template_spec}, Flock's service provider creates, builds, and archives a generic cloud function as a \texttt{bootstrap.zip} file, which consists of four main components: cloud context initialization, data collection and preparation, query execution, and next function invocation (further details are explored in the next subsection).
+The service provider then uploads the \texttt{bootstrap.zip} to the cloud object storage, and makes a new public release available for Flock users.